Nikau Spur dominant at Eagle Farm

 Bonny Lass with her Group 1 breakthrough!

-So proud of Bonny Lass (Super Easy) for taking out the Group 1 BCD Sprint on Saturday at Te Rapa! 🌟
+So proud of Bonny Lass (Super Easy) for taking out the Group 1 BCD Sprint at Te Rapa! 🌟

 Pictured at 6 hours old in the second photo, where we raised her for 18 months before going off to Mark Brooks to be broken in.
 We raised her dam Posh Bec for our loyal client Sandy Moore who was stakes placed.
 She returned to the farm here where Sandy continues to breed from her.